charles-uno/charles-uno.github.io/_drafts/2019-04-20-valakut-cycling-simulation.md

 <p class="table-caption">T4 is the odds to [[Scapeshift]] on T4, which wins on the spot.
 T4.5 refers to hard-casting [[Primeval Titan:Titan]] on T4, which often stabilizes the board right away, but doesn't win until the next turn.
 Values are cumulative, so "≥T5" is the odds to <em>at worst</em> cast [[Scapeshift]] on T5.
 All values ±1%.</p>

-[[Taiga]] and "Slow Taiga" behave similarly.
-The difference comes up about once every 50 games. [[Cinder Glade]] is about halfway between them -- it's only better than "Slow Taiga" about once every 100 games.
-And as the game goes on, the ability to cycle [[Sheltered Thicket]] becomes more and more of an advantage.

 ## Caveats and Conclusions

 The Titan Shift numbers suggest that by T5, [[Sheltered Thicket]] is better than [[Taiga]].
 There's reason to be skeptical.
 As noted above, the model plays each game every possible way and keeps the best outcome.
 If the model cycles [[Sheltered Thicket]] and doesn't like what it finds, it essentially gets to rewind and do something else instead.
 In effect, the computer has superhuman "instincts" about when there's something good on top of the deck.

 Even so, I think it's fair to say the conventional wisdom undervalues [[Sheltered Thicket]] -- or perhaps overvalues [[Cinder Glade]].
 In 98% of games, [[Cinder Glade]] will enter the battlefield tapped, or it'll enter untapped at a time when it doesn't matter.
+Maybe we're playing it T2 off an [[Explore]], or it's T3 and we only have a single ramp spell, or it's T4 and we've already got all the mana we need.
 It's only that other 2% of games where [[Cinder Glade]] enters the battlefield untapped at a crucial time.
 That's once out of 50 games.

 The upside on [[Sheltered Thicket]] is harder to quantify.
 It'll rarely get cycled on T2 or T3, but in a game that goes long it helps you find a [[Primeval Titan:Titan]] or sideboard card that much faster.
 If you think that might save your bacon once out of 50 games, it's probably worth a try.